Prince Carl Philip, Duke of Värmland: Personal life and family

+All four children were born at Danderyd Hospital.

-On 7 October 2019, Carl Philip's father, the king, issued a statement rescinding the royal status of Prince Alexander and Prince Gabriel in an effort to more strictly associate Swedish royalty to the office of the head of state; they are still to be styled as princes and dukes of their provinces, and they remain in the line of succession to the throne.
+On 7 October 2019, Carl Philip's father, the king, issued a statement rescinding the royal status of Alexander and Gabriel in an effort to more strictly associate Swedish royalty to the office of the head of state; they are still to be styled as princes and dukes of their provinces, and they remain in the line of succession to the throne.
 Carl Philip and his wife commented that their sons now will have more freedom of choice for their future lives.